-Hay et al. [5] analyze what privacy is present inherently within the structure of typical social networks, by measuring how many nodes have similar or identical neighborhoods (based, e.g. on degrees of nearby nodes).
-This is similar to the attack we studied in Section 5.
+Hay et al. [8] analyze what privacy is present inherently within the structure of typical social networks, by measuring how many nodes have similar or identical neighborhoods (based, e.g. on degrees of nearby nodes).
+This is similar to the attack we studied in Section 5.1.
 They analyze what additional privacy is gained by deleting and then randomly inserting up to 10% of edges, but observe that such modification can significantly alter graph properties.
-Similarly, Zhou and Pei [18] define privacy so that each node must have k others with the same (one-step) neighborhood characteristics, and measure the cost as the number of edges added, and number of node label generalizations.
-Korolova et al. [6] analyze attacks in a different model, where the attacker can only "buy" information about the neighborhood of certain nodes.
-Zheleva and Getoor [17] study the effectiveness of machine learning techniques to infer sensitive links which have been erased, given a graph in which non-sensitive links have been anonymized.
+Similarly, Zhou and Pei [25] define privacy so that each node must have k others with the same (one-step) neighborhood characteristics, and measure the cost as the number of edges added, and number of node label generalizations.
+Korolova et al. [9] analyze attacks in a different model, where the attacker can "buy" information about the neighborhood of certain nodes, and wishes to minimize their cost to learn the graph.
+Zheleva and Getoor [24] study the effectiveness of machine learning techniques to infer sensitive links which have been erased, given a graph in which non-sensitive links have been anonymized.
 They consider anonymizations based on grouping nodes: randomly deleting some non-sensitive edges; reporting only the number of edges between groups (similar to Section 3.3); and just reporting whether two groups have any edges.
 They do not consider our approach of retaining the graph structure but hiding the mapping from entities to nodes.
 Our work differs from prior work essentially because we focus on a different region of the privacy-utility tradeoff: we consider settings where releasing the unlabeled graph is permitted, but lacks utility, whereas prior work does not allow such release.